 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On January 12 and 13 we read from the letter of James (3:1-4:6), who writes about the gift of speech.
+In his letter the Apostle James Writes about the gift of speech (3:1-4:6).
 He describes the power speech can have for good or evil, depending on how we use it.
 Though the tongue is a very small instrument, he writes, it is a fire, and even a huge forest can be set ablaze by a tiny fire.

 James strikingly contrasts the two ways we can use our tongues to speak: "With it we bless the Lord and Father, and with it we curse those who are made in the likeness of God.
 From the same mouth come blessing and cursing.
 My brothers and sisters, this ought not to be so.
 Does a spring pour forth from the same opening both fresh and brackish water?
 Can a fig tree, my brothers and sisters, yield olives, or a grapevine yield figs?
 No more can salt water yield fresh" (3:9-12).

 But it is not only the way we speak that's important.
 We also need to be sure that the particular words we choose are meaningful, and faithful to the truth.
 Empty words, meaningless chattering words, are a waste of the gift of speech, and lies of course are violations of the purpose of speech.
-On the 13th we remember a saint who wrote about the need for meaningful and truthful words.
-He is Hilary of Poitiers.
+One saint who wrote about the need for meaningful and truthful words is Hilary of Poitiers.

 Born in Poitiers, France, Hilary had an excellent education which included Greek—unusual for a fourth-century Western European.
 Married and a father, he was so admired in Poitiers that he was elected bishop in about 353.
 But only three years later he was banished to Phrygia for several years.
 This was the result of his arguments against heretical Arian teachings.
 His writings, and his defense of Saint Athanasius, were so compelling that he is sometimes called the "Athanasius of the West."
 But the emperor was not pleased, and allowed Hilary's enemies to banish him.